TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 !!! warning "Please read those two sections before continuing the guide as they hold important information.
 The rest of this guide will assume you did."

 !!! tip
-    TRaSH created a [flowchart](/Radarr/Radarr-setup-custom-formats/#which-quality-profile-should-you-choose){:target="\_blank" rel="noopener noreferrer"} to make your decision/choices easier.
-Remember that this chart does not include any of the following Custom Formats and you will still need to read this guide to get MULTi releases.
+    TRaSH created a [flowchart](/Radarr/Radarr-setup-custom-formats/#which-quality-profile-should-you-choose){:target="\_blank" rel="noopener noreferrer"} to make your decision easier.
+Remember that this chart does not include any of the following Custom Formats, and you will still need to read this guide to get MULTi releases.

 ---

 ## FAQ

-!!! info "I am not French from France but from Canada, does the guide still works?"
+!!! info "I am not French from France but from Canada, does the guide still work?"
-    Yes, the guide does accommodate for all type of French: VFF, VFQ, and VFB (even if this one is quite rare).
+    Yes, the guide does accommodate for all types of French: VFF, VFQ, and VFB (even though this one is quite rare).
 Just make sure you check the scoring of the [French Audio Versions](#french-audio-versions) section.

 !!! info "I am only interested in getting French subs (VOSTFR)"
     Please follow the **Want Original with subs** (**VOSTFR**) profile.

 !!! info "Can I get HDLight or 4KLight?"
-    No, this guide is not geared toward this specific type.
-If space is an issue for you, prefer Web-DL or 720p Bluray releases.
+    Probably not, this guide is not geared toward these specific types.
+If space is an issue for you, prefer Web-DL or 720p Blu-ray releases.

 ---

 ## Prowlarr specific settings

 !!! abstract "Indexers - Replace MULTi by another language in release name option"
-    Prowlarr allow MULTi to be replaced by another language.
-This option is great in theory but will lead to false positive regarding the French audio CFs.
+    Prowlarr allows MULTi to be replaced by another language.
+This option is great in theory but will lead to false positives regarding the French audio CFs.
-    Please prefer using the Radarr specific settings "Indexers - Multi Languages option" below.
+    Please prefer using the Radarr-specific settings "Indexers - Multi Languages option" below.

 !!! abstract "Indexers - Replace VOSTFR and SUBFRENCH with ENGLISH option"
-    This option should not be used.
-Mostly because you loose some information regarding the release.
+    This option should not be used, mostly because you lose some information regarding the release.
     Moreover, `VOSTFR` does not mean that the audio is in `English` but rather it is the `Original` audio, meaning it could be `Spanish`, `Korean`, etc.

 !!! abstract "Indexers - Replace VFQ with FRENCH"
-    Same as for the MULTi option this will lead to false positive regarding the French audio CFs.
+    Same as for the MULTi option, this will lead to false positives regarding the French audio CFs.
 Keep it disabled.

 ??? success "Screenshot example - [Click to show/hide]"
     ![French Prowlarr specific settings](images/french-prowlarr-settings.png)